newrelic-experimental/nr1-drop-rule-explorer/README.md

 ![GitHub pull requests closed](https://img.shields.io/github/issues-pr-closed/newrelic-experimental/nr1-drop-rule-explorer)

-Allows you to view, dlete and create the drop rules in your accounts.
+Allows you to view, create and delete the drop rules in your accounts.

 ![screenshot](screenshot.png)